zolrath/wemux/README.md

   wemux session in mirror mode.
   * If the client has already started a wemux pair mode session, it will reattach to the session in pair mode.
+  * By setting `default_client_mode="pair"` in `wemux.conf` this can be changed to always join in pair mode, even if a pair session doesn't already exist.

 #### Other Commands
   wemux passes commands it doesn't understand through to tmux with the correct